 If you have PTSD that requires treatment, psychotherapy is usually recommended first.
-A combination of psychotherapy and medication may be recommended If you have severe or persistent PTSD.
+A combination of psychotherapy and medication may be recommended if you have severe or persistent PTSD.

 Psychotherapy is a type of therapy often used to treat emotional problems and mental health conditions such as PTSD, depression, anxiety and obsessive compulsive disorder.

-The treatment is carried out by trained mental health professionals who will listen to you and help you come up with effective strategies to resolve your problems.
+The treatment is carried out by trained mental health professionals who listen to you and help you come up with effective strategies to resolve your problems.

 Cognitive behavioural therapy (CBT)